Urigo/merge-graphql-schemas/README.md

 # npm-base

 Boilerplate for creating npm packages with ES2015.
 Written with Meteor developers in mind but great for anyone.
-Based on Arunoda's original npm-base boilerplate, initially forked to use the AirBnB style guide for linting.
+Based on Arunoda's original npm-base boilerplate, this was initially forked to add the babel watch command and use the AirBnB style guide for linting.

 ---